 In addition to their regular exhibits, the Springfield Museums often have events, special programming, or lectures as a bonus.
 There is so much to learn, explore, and see at the Museums that you may want to come back for a second day to see it all!

-If you want to stay nearby, consider the MGM Casino, which is an 8-minute walk from the Museums and 0.4 miles away.
-Their sanctuary-like rooms are a treat after all-day sightseeing and with onsite amenities like a movie theater, bowling, casino, and upscale bars, your entire family will be happy!
+If you want to stay nearby, consider the MGM Casino, an 8-minute walk from the Museums and 0.4 miles away.
+Their sanctuary-like rooms are a treat after all-day sightseeing, and with onsite amenities like a movie theater, bowling, casino, and upscale bars, your entire family will be happy!